jalberts530/freestyle/planning.md

 **Functionality:**
 The application has the ability to run 4 unique operations.
 The operations are called "MARKET", "PRICE", "INVEST" and "EXIT"

+**Required API:** The pandas datareader Python Package **Stock Market Data:**  Data acquired from Yahoo & Google Finance using the panda data reader

-**Operation Descriptions**
+**Operation Descriptions:**
-1) The "MARKET" operation allows the user to get data on the closing positions of the Dow Jones (^DJI), S&P 500 (^GSPC) and NASDAQ (^IXIC) Market Indices
+1) The **"MARKET"** operation allows the user to get data on the closing positions of the Dow Jones (^DJI), S&P 500 (^GSPC) and NASDAQ (^IXIC) Stock Market Indices

-2) The "PRICE" operation allows the user to get data on the closing price of a set of stock of the users choosing.
+2) The **"PRICE"** operation allows the user to get data on the closing price of a one or many stocks of the users choosing.
-  a) The user can input as many stocks as they choose and the application will give the stock price information.
+  a) The user can input as many stocks as they choose and the application will output the stock price information.
-  b) The user also has the option to write the stock market data to a CSV file in the "data" folder if they choose to.
+  b) The user also has the option to write the stock market data to a CSV file in the "data" folder if they choose.

-3) The "INVEST" operation allows the user to determine the value of their stock market investment.
+3) The **"INVEST"** operation allows the user to determine the value of their stock market investment.
-  a) The user is required to input the stock symbol, purchase data, sell date and number of shares.
+  a) The user is required to input the *stock symbol, purchase data, sell date and number of shares.*
   b) Once the above inputs have been entered the application will calcuate the gain/loss on the investment.
-  c) THe user must make sure to enter the dates in the valid format and on days where the stock market was open.
+  c) THe user must make sure to enter the dates in the specified format and on days where the stock market was open.

-4) The "EXIT" operation allows the user to close out of the application from the menu.
+4) The **"EXIT"** operation allows the user to close out of the application from the menu.

 **Application INPUTS:**
   1) Menu Operations
-  2) Stock Stock Symbols
+  2) Stock Symbols
   3) Stock Purchase Date
   4) Stock Sell Date
   5) Number of Shares sold